askalione/Structr/wiki/Abstractions/Abstractions-Ensure.md

 # Ensure

 `Ensure` static class with its methods provides functionality for determining if variable's value meets specified conditions and throw exception if it's not.

 ## NotNull

-Throws `ArgumentNullException` when value of specified varible is null:
+Throws `ArgumentNullException` when value of specified variable is null:

 ```csharp
 object myValue = null;